evansopilo/authbird/README.md

   - `.funcignore` - functions ignore file with handy ignore options
   - `host.json` - host configuration file, mostly standard, interesting and important section is `customHandler`, especially `"enableForwardingHttpRequest": true` which is not added by default
   - `local.settings[.sample].json` - contains configuration which is needed for local development and debug, local settings should be excluded from Git to avoid secrets leak
 - `pkg/` - pkg sub package containing packaged consumed by the application handlers, this involes database interaction, validation, token generation and validation etc.
-- `debug.go` - grabs Azure Functions settings to use when starting the handlers' server
 - `Makefile` - useful tasks/commands collection for project automation
 - `README` - contains basic project decription and documentation